Mobile device security risks: Keeping data safe

 You might think that mobile device security risks are rising.
 After all, global workers are venturing far outside old corporate firewalls.
 From the ballpark to the beach, they’re using their own smartphones and tablets to copy and forward proprietary documents and spreadsheets.
 And much of this data is stored on cloud computers belonging to other companies.
 Add it all up, and it may appear as though corporations have utterly lost control of their secrets.

 Security companies stress these risks and the need for security in their marketing.
-“But we’re not simply at the mercy of the attackers,” says Michael Wyatt, managing director, Deloitte & Touche LLP, and Identity Management Solution leader in Deloitte Advisory’s Cyber Risk services.
+“But we’re not simply at the mercy of the attackers,” says Michael Wyatt, managing director, Deloitte & Touche LLP, and Identity Management Solution leader in Deloitte Risk and Financial Advisory's Cyber Risk services.
 In the end, Wyatt says, smartphones in the hands of mobile workers may prove to be more secure than the old cubicle PC equipped and vetted by the tech department.
 “The developments that people associate with increased mobile device security risks also create opportunities for new solutions.”

 Leveraging risk to power performance